TKassis/OrgaQuant/README.md

 # OrgaQuant
-OrgaQuant is a simple to use script for measuring organoid number and diameter in 3D cultures.
-While this repository contains an improved version of the code described in our original paper, please refer to the manuscript for details.
+OrgaQuant is a simple-to-use python script with a user interface for measuring organoid number and diameter in 3D cultures.
+While this repository contains an improved version of the code described in our [original paper](https://www.nature.com/articles/s41598-019-48874-y), please refer to the manuscript for details.
 The original code described in the paper is available upon request but is much slower than this current version.
-We recommend you use the update code avaialble here.
+We recommend you use the updated code available here.

 ![Screenshot of User Interface](/readme_images/screenshot.jpg)